 The lender usually delegates the right to collect escrow funds and pay the bills to the servicer.
 If you have an escrow account, your servicer will send you an annual statement with details about the activity in your account.

 The servicer sends monthly billing statements to borrowers, contacts slow payers, answers questions about the account, and sends payoff statements when borrowers request them.

 In order to effectively give this information to a borrower, the servicer uses a computerized loan management system.
 The system keeps track of the borrower’s account and communications with the servicer, as well as communications between the servicer and various service providers, like the insurance company, tax collector, and attorney (or trustee) when a loan is in foreclosure.

 The servicer manages the property if the borrower abandons the home.
-Most mortgages give the lender the right to do whatever is reasonable or appropriate to protect its interest in the property, like entering the property to make repairs or changing the locks, if the borrower permanently moves out of the home.
+Most mortgages and deeds of trust give the lender the right to do whatever is reasonable or appropriate to protect its interest in the property, like entering the property to make repairs or changing the locks, if the borrower permanently moves out of the home.